RSoul82/Blender-TDM-Material-Manager/README.md

     * The only way round this problem is to copy that material to a custom .mtr file and give it a shorter name.
 * Some textures are used by more than one material:
 		* There are several shadow materials that all share one texture.
 The addon assumes the material is textures/common/shadow.
 	* There are several collision materials that also share one texture.
-There's no way to know which is the correct material, so a 'warning' mame is used.
+There's no way to know which is the correct material, so a 'warning' name is used.
 	* In other cases, the addon will always choose the first material it finds that matches the texture;
 	* You can manually set a material name, and to keep it you can use a custom property to prevent the name being changed again: